annakocot/annakocot/README.md

 ### Hi there 👋

 My name is Anna.\
-:woman_technologist: I am a Junior WebUI Dev. \
+:woman_technologist: I am a Front End Dev. \
-🌱 I’m currently working in Angular.
+🔭 Currently working in Angular \
+:superhero_woman: but outside of work I also do some React, GatsbyJS and learning NextJS. \
+📫 Reach me @ annakocot@tutamail.com or [LinkedIn](https://www.linkedin.com/in/anna-kocot/)\
+:house: P.S.
+I love my home office and never intend to leave.

 <!--
 **annakocot/annakocot** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.